 And finally, if you're on a tight budget, we recommend the HyperX Cloud Stinger Core Wireless.
 This comfortable headset is not only under $100, but its connectivity is seamless and the audio is high quality.
 Unfortunately, the design of the headset itself is a bit cheap, and it lacks EQ settings for an optimized experience

 The SteelSeries Arctis 7P is the best gaming headset you can currently buy regardless of what platform you’re on.
-It’s particularly excellent for gamers looking to utilize the PS5’s Tempest Engine, which provides immersive 3D audio.
 For $149, you’ll get premium audio quality, long battery life, and an excellent noise-cancelling microphone, all tucked inside of a comfortable and sleek exterior.
+And if you want an even better iteration of this headset, the SteelSeries Arctis 7P+.

 The headset is advertised as being optimized for the PS5, but it can also connect wirelessly to the Nintendo Switch, PC, Android devices and the Google Stadia controller.
 And you can even connect it to the Xbox Series X using the 3.5mm audio jack.